timdaman/check_docker/README.txt

 Gotchas:

--  When using this with older versions of docker (I have seen 1.4 and 1.5) check_docker –status only supports ‘running’, ‘restarting’, and ‘paused’.
+-  When using check_docker with older versions of docker (I have seen 1.4 and 1.5) –status only supports ‘running’, ‘restarting’, and ‘paused’.
--  When no container is specified for check_docker all containers are checked.
-Some containers will return critcal status because the selected check(s) require a running container.
+-  When using check_docker, if no container is specified, all containers are checked.
+Some containers may return critcal status if the selected check(s) require a running container.

 .. |Build Status| image:: https://travis-ci.org/timdaman/check_docker.svg?branch=master
    :target: https://travis-ci.org/timdaman/check_docker